tmux-plugins/tmux-logging/README.md

 [ansifilter](http://www.andre-simon.de/doku/ansifilter/en/ansifilter.php)
 is a program specialized for removing (or working with) ANSI codes.

-If you're on OSX, it is recommened to install `ansifilter`:
+If you're on OSX, it is recommeneded to install `ansifilter`:
 `$ brew install ansifilter`

 It helps with removing ANSI codes from the log.
 If `ansifilter` is not present,